-- constant hunger; - stealing, scavenging and/or hoarding food; - frequent tiredness or listlessness; - frequently dirty or unkempt; - often poorly or inappropriately clad for the weather; - poor school attendance or often late for school; - poor concentration; - affection or attention seeking behaviour; - illnesses or injuries that are left untreated; - failure to achieve developmental milestones, for example growth, weight; - failure to develop intellectually or socially; - responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - the child is regularly not collected or received from school; - the child is left at home alone or with inappropriate carers; - adolescent neglect; - affluent neglect. - Physical Abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+- constant hunger; - stealing, scavenging and/or hoarding food; - frequent tiredness or listlessness; - frequently dirty or unkempt; - often poorly or inappropriately clad for the weather; - poor school attendance or often late for school; - poor concentration; - affection or attention seeking behaviour; - illnesses or injuries that are left untreated; - failure to achieve developmental milestones, for example growth, weight; - failure to develop intellectually or socially; - responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - the child is regularly not collected or received from school; - the child is left at home alone or with inappropriate carers; - adolescent neglect; - affluent neglect. - Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

-The following may be indicators of physical abuse (this is not designed to be used as a checklist): - multiple bruises in clusters, or of uniform shape; - bruises that carry an imprint, such as a hand or a belt; - bite marks; - round burn marks; - multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks; - an injury that is not consistent with the account given; - changing or different accounts of how an injury occurred; - bald patches; - symptoms of drug or alcohol intoxication or poisoning; - unaccountable covering of limbs, even in hot weather; - fear of going home or parents being contacted;
+The following may be indicators of physical abuse (this is not designed to be used as a checklist):

+- multiple bruises in clusters, or of uniform shape; - bruises that carry an imprint, such as a hand or a belt; - bite marks; - round burn marks; - multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks; - an injury that is not consistent with the account given; - changing or different accounts of how an injury occurred; - bald patches; - symptoms of drug or alcohol intoxication or poisoning; - unaccountable covering of limbs, even in hot weather; - fear of going home or parents being contacted; - fear of medical help;

-- fear of medical help; - fear of changing for PE; - inexplicable fear of adults or over-compliance; - violence or aggression towards others including bullying; - isolation from peers. - Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse (including via the internet).
+- fear of changing for PE; - inexplicable fear of adults or over-compliance; - violence or aggression towards others including bullying; - isolation from peers. - 3 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue in education and all staff should be aware of it and of their school or college's policy and procedures for dealing with it.